zekaryas1/thecodegen/README.md

 #to automatically generates SQL migration files and apply them to the database
 npx prisma migrate dev --name migration_name

-#to format and let prisma generate relation
+#to format and let prisma generate relation for you
 prisma format
 ```